 The answer is yes.
 Yet, it is only okay in certain instances, which we will explain in today’s Simple Resume Insight.

-Writing a resume for an executive level, or C-Suite, position is no easy task.
+Writing a resume for a C-Suite position is no easy task.
 These resumes require a high level of complexity and typically result in an extensive resume writing process.
 You must flood your resume with results, business/financial impact, and career highlights.
-Thus, a two page resume is okay when gearing your resume towards an executive level position.
+Thus, a two-page resume is okay when gearing your resume towards an executive-level position.